NO LESS: Novel Opportunities for Light Exotic Searches at the SPS: Physics reach

 \subsection{Heavy neutral leptons}

-Heavy neutral leptons (HNLs) $N_I$ couple to the Higgs doublet and SM lepton doublet $L_\alpha$ as $\mathcal{L} \supset \sum_I iF_{\alpha I}^*\bar{L}^{}_\alpha\sigma_2 H^* N_I$, where $F$ is the Yukawa coupling.
+Heavy neutral leptons (HNLs) $N_I$ couple to the Higgs doublet and SM lepton doublet $L_\alpha$ as $\mathcal{L} \supset -i\sum_{\alpha, I} F_{\alpha I}\bar{L}_\alpha\sigma_2 H^* N_I$, where $F$ is the Yukawa coupling.
 The resulting mixing with the SM neutrinos is parametrised by mixing matrix elements $U_{\alpha I}\simeq |F_{\alpha I}| v / (\sqrt{2} m_{N I})$.
 Three \textit{BC} scenarios are considered, each one assuming a single HNL with coupling $U_\ell$ to a single lepton generation $\ell \in \left\lbrace e, \mu, \tau \right\rbrace$. \textit{BC6}: $U_e \neq 0$ and $U_\mu = U_\tau = 0$ and similarly for \textit{BC7} and \textit{BC8}.

 The HNLs are produced in decays of \textit{D} and \textit{B} mesons.
-We use the results of Ref.~\cite{Schubert:2024hpm} for the kinematic spectra of these mesons at small centre of mass energies.
+We use the results of ref.~\cite{Schubert:2024hpm} for the kinematic spectra of these mesons at small centre of mass energies.
 The expected sensitivities for the three benchmarks are displayed in Fig.~\ref{fig:BC678}.
 Here, the solid angle accepted for the signal is of relevance, significantly favouring \textbf{BDF 4} above the \textit{D} meson mass threshold with respect to the other ECN3 setup schemes considered.
-The length of the decay volume, which significantly varies between scenarios \textbf{BDF 0} and \textbf{BDF 3a} has a negligible impact.
+The off- versus on-axis configuration, as well as the length of the decay volume, which significantly varies between scenarios \textbf{BDF 0} and \textbf{BDF 3a}, have a negligible impact.